-The series includes three mysteries (so far):
+The series includes four mysteries (so far):

-All three feature Lew Travis, a 72-year-old part-time investigative reporter for the local paper who lives in “Sienna,” a small town in Northern California’s Sierra Nevada foothills.
+All four feature Lew Travis, a 72-year-old part-time investigative reporter for the local paper who lives in “Sienna,” a small town in Northern California’s Sierra Nevada foothills.
 A familiar cast of characters from the local newspaper, constabulary, and citizenry populate the series, which also offers insights into the history of the region and the Native American and gold mining past.

 The first book, ”Come Hell or High Water,” involves Lew in the suspicious death of a prominent local attorney with whom he’s had an unpleasant history, and the somewhat reluctant sleuth soon finds himself in trouble with a brutal biker and a femme fatale.
 It also provides the backstory on how Lew came to be a widower, and introduces many of the recurring characters in the series.
 This includes a fellow reporter who is descended from the Indians who once lived here, and offers a glimpse of their life before the gold rush.Visit Come Hell or High Water on Amazon.com

 In the second, “Hell Hath No Fury,” Lew is faced with unraveling the death of a teenage girl, the daughter of a family friend who lives down the street from his little bungalow.
 This one takes him into the complex world of high school, a milieu he hasn’t occupied for over half a century, to re-learn the emotions that affect teenagers caught between youth and adulthood, and the relationships they have with their parents and each other.
 It also forces him to sort through a myriad of red herrings to identify the killer, aided by his computer guru who is one of the students.Visit Hell Hath No Fury on Amazon.com